nisanthc/binance-influxdb/README.md

    3. Goto influx client and run the below query to verify the database update

-          show measurements;
+           select count(*) from "stock_retention"."orderbook";

-   4. Open Grafana and check the real time visualization.
+   4. Open Grafana and check the real time visualization

    **Note: Refer visualization screenshot added inside docs folder.**